-Instagram is testing a new feature that has users abuzz: Instagram Notes.
+Instagram's rolling out a new feature that has users abuzz: Instagram Notes.

 And many have compared it to the likes of MSN statuses in the early 2000s:

 instagram notes is the new msn messenger status— Anna Junker (@JunkerAnna) July 12, 2022

 Considering Instagram's priorities in 2022, the launch of the Instagram Notes feature makes sense.

 Alongside its focus on video (primarily Reels), the app is also doubling-down on messaging, and rolled out a slew of new messaging features earlier this year.